hb9kns/webforms/README.md

 The first line starting with `*` is the table header; any additional line starting with `*` is completely ignored.

 Index fields must be unique, and this is enforced by the script: any duplicate entry may be overwritten and only one retained.

+Normally, entry lines start with the `+` flag character.
+This renders them as available.

+Index entries with leading `-` are not available for edition or creation of page entries, i.e, any entry with such an index name cannot be modified.
+When an index entry is to be saved, the show/hide operation can also be applied to all pages, i.e the corresponding page records are simultaneously shown/hidden.

+Page entries with leading `-` normally are not displayed when the page is rendered, but they can be un-hidden, and also be edited.

+Please note that any entry (index or page data) may be overwritten without warning, if the user has appropriate permissions.

 #### example base/index file